zama-ai/concrete/docs/getting-started/quick_start.md

 inputset = [(2, 3), (0, 0), (1, 6), (7, 7), (7, 1)]
 ```

+{% hint style="warning" %}
+All inputs in the inputset will be evaluated in the graph, which takes time.
+If you're experiencing long compilation times, consider providing a smaller inputset.
+{% endhint %}

 ## Compiling the function

 You can use the `compile` method of a `Compiler` class with an inputset to perform the compilation and get the resulting circuit back: